jesimone57/scala-cheat-sheet/README.md

 * String   -  A sequence of Chars in double quotes
 <pre>
-var s: String = "This string contains a \" character."
+var s: String = "This string contains a \" character."	// ok

+var a: String = 'asdf'	//  error: unclosed character literal
 </pre>

 * Boolean	- Either the literal true or the literal false